 The Darkest Hour is erotic suspense with a Navy SEAL hero.
 It’s the first book in the KGI series and completely standalone.
 We follow ex-Navy SEAL Ethan Kelly, who loves his wife unconditionally.
 Unfortunately, his wife gets kidnapped!
 So, he takes all the risks to save his wife from any condition and harsh situation.
 We get to see the action scenes on every page of the book, which holds my breath several times.

 The plot, storyline, action, narration, dialogues, and characters are convincing enough.
 Also, I listened to the audiobook, which was exciting for me.
-The only negative side of the book is the lack of chemistry because the story is very much focused on the action.
+The only negative side of the book is the lack of chemistry because the story focuses on the action.
 Overall, you can enjoy it.

 Author: Maya Banks